Dengyuemed/dengyuemed.github.io/_posts/2026-03-31-pd1-pdl1-inhibitors-mechanism.md

 This creates a **positive immune feedback loop**.

-Additionally:

-- Reduces immunosuppressive cells (e.g., Tregs, MDSCs)
-- Converts tumors from “cold” to “hot”

-👉 This is why immunotherapy works better in combination strategies.
+Additionally, immune checkpoint inhibitors may also influence immunosuppressive components such as regulatory T cells and myeloid-derived suppressor cells.

 ---

 ## 4. Clinical Application: From Monotherapy to Combination Therapy

-PD-1/PD-L1 inhibitors are now used in:
+PD-1/PD-L1 inhibitors are now widely applied in:

 - Non-small cell lung cancer (NSCLC)
 - Melanoma
-- Renal cell carcinoma
+- Cervical cancer

+For instance,
+👉 <a href="https://dengyuemed.com/product/enlonstobart-injection-cervical-cancer/" target="_blank">Enlonstobart (Enshuxing)</a>
+is a PD-1 inhibitor approved for PD-L1–positive cervical cancer, demonstrating how immune checkpoint blockade is used in real-world oncology treatment. :contentReference[oaicite:1]{index=1}

 ### Evolution of use:

 - Initially: late-line monotherapy
 - Now: frontline combination therapy

-Combination approaches may include:
+Combination strategies may include chemotherapy, radiotherapy, or targeted therapy.

-- Chemotherapy
-- Radiotherapy
-- Anti-angiogenic therapy

-These strategies improve response rates but also require **stable and compliant drug supply systems**.

 ---

+## 5. Mechanism Extension: Link to RNA-Based Therapies

+While PD-1/PD-L1 inhibitors regulate immune checkpoints, newer therapies operate at the gene expression level.

+For example,
+👉 <a href="https://dengyuemed.com/guide/vutrisiran-injection-a-comprehensive-guide/" target="_blank">RNA interference therapy (Vutrisiran)</a>
+works by silencing disease-related mRNA, representing a different but complementary therapeutic strategy. :contentReference[oaicite:2]{index=2}

+This highlights a broader trend:

+👉 modern medicine is shifting from **protein-level targeting → gene-level regulation**

+---

-## 5. Safety and Immune-Related Adverse Events
+## 6. Safety and Immune-Related Adverse Events

 Because these drugs activate the immune system, they may also trigger immune-related adverse events (irAEs).